-Prerequisite: Admission Requirements exist.
-Contact a Fire Science Advisor.
 The course covers technical/special operations relating to fire ground operations and prevention activities.
 The prime objective of this course is to train fire fighters on safety and how to avoid problems on and off the fire ground.
-Students will receive a solid foundation of classroom and hands-on training reinforced by realistic and challenging exercises including: hazardous materials awareness, safety, fire behavior, building construction, protective clothing and SCBA, team skill performances and how to operate as a part of a team.
-Upon successful completion of this course, students will be able to apply for IFSAC certification through Kansas Fire and Rescue Training Institute.
-Effective 1 January 2009 Hazardous Materials Operations Level will be required for FF-I certification.
+Students receive a solid foundation of classroom and hands-on training reinforced by realistic and challenging exercises including: hazardous materials awareness, safety, fire behavior, building construction, protective clothing and SCBA, team skill performances and how to operate as a part of a team.
+Upon successful completion of this course, students are able to apply for IFSAC certification through Kansas Fire and Rescue Training Institute.
+This course meets or exceeds NFPA 1001 Standards.
+Course offered fall semesters.